 In the scenario where you have enabled a Webstore, the Store Settings page will work as per the default Multi-Store listing.
 To change the Store Settings for a specific Multi-Store Listing, go to More → Users → Multi-Store Listings → Choose a listing.
 Learn more about setting up a Webstore in EZRentOut.

-Note: If you haven’t enabled Webstore in Settings → Store Settings, you can still make use of Multi-Store listings as explained in the start of this blog.
+Note: If you haven’t enabled Webstore in Settings → Store Settings, you can still make use of Multi-Store listings as explained at the start of this blog.

 Configuring Store Settings for Specific Multi-Store Listings